peekxc/simplextree/README.md

 Performs a _k-expansion_, constructing the _k_-skeleton as a flag complex.
 The expansion is performed by successively inserting all the simplices of _k_-skeleton into the tree.

-This method assumes the dimension of the simplicial complex before expansion is 1.

 <details>

 <summary> Expansion example </summary>